qusaismael/barik/README.md

 [widgets.default.time.popup]
 view-variant = "box"

+### EXPERIMENTAL, WILL BE REPLACED BY STYLE API IN THE FUTURE
+[experimental.background] # settings for blurred background
+displayed = true          # display blurred background height = "default"        # available values: default (stretch to full screen), menu-bar (height like system menu bar), <float> (e.g., 40, 33.5) blur = 3                  # background type: from 1 to 6 for blur intensity, 7 for black color

+[experimental.foreground] # settings for menu bar
+height = "default"        # available values: default (55.0), menu-bar (height like system menu bar), <float> (e.g., 40, 33.5)
+horizontal-padding = 25   # padding on the left and right corners spacing = 15              # spacing between widgets

+[experimental.foreground.widgets-background] # settings for widgets background
+displayed = false                            # wrap widgets in their own background blur = 3                                     # background type: from 1 to 6 for blur intensity
 ```

 Currently, you can customize the order of widgets (time, indicators, etc.) and adjust some of their settings.
 Soon, you’ll also be able to add custom widgets and completely change **barik**'s appearance—making it almost unrecognizable (hello, r/unixporn!).